aj112358/Finance_Analysis_PowerBI/README.md

 - Perhaps there is a way to generalize this dashboard so anyone can use it?
 (Launch via Docker container?)
   - Would need to ask users to standardize their Excel sheets a certain way?
 - Think of new informative metrics that may be useful.
+- Create new or modify existing dashboards for ease-of-use on mobile/tablet devices.
+(Can be done in Power BI Desktop)

 ## Author